 Yes, most banks and exchange offices around the world don’t sell Vietnamese Dong, so often, your only choice would be to exchange money in Vietnam.
 The best rates are found in the bank, but it’s better to take out cash from a local ATM, using a travel card without fees.

-The Vietnamese Dong is the best currency to use in Vietnam, and second, after that is the US dollar because it’s accepted almost anywhere, although you’ll pay lower prices if using the local currency.
+The Vietnamese Dong is the best currency to use in Vietnam, and the second currency after that is the US dollar because it’s accepted almost anywhere, although you’ll pay lower prices if using the local currency.

 Amounts exceeding VND 15,000,000 must be declared on arrival.
 There is no limit on foreign currencies but amounts of 5,000 USD or equivalent in other currencies must be declared as well.